jzhoubu/vsearch/README.md

 -->

 ## What's News 🔥
+- 2024-05-08: Release
-- 2024/05/06: SVDR: [Semi-Parametric Retrieval via Binary Token Index](https://arxiv.org/pdf/2405.01924) has been released on arXiv.
-SVDR reduces the indexing time and cost to meet various RAG scenarios.
+- 2024-05-06: SVDR: [Semi-Parametric Retrieval via Binary Token Index](https://arxiv.org/pdf/2405.01924) has been released on arXiv.

+*SVDR reduces the indexing time and cost to meet various scenarios, making powerful retrieval-augmented applications accessible to everyone.*.

-- 2024/04/29: We launch an online **[playground](https://b6156940ffeccd05a0.gradio.live/)** 🎮 for VDR image disentanglement.
+- 2024-04-29: We launch an online **[playground](https://b6156940ffeccd05a0.gradio.live/)** 🎮 for VDR image disentanglement.
 Come and explore it!
-- 2024/01/16: VDR: [Retrieval-based Disentangled Representation Learning with Natural Language Supervision](https://openreview.net/pdf?id=ZlQRiFmq7Y) has been accepted as a spotlight at ICLR2024.
+- 2024-01-16: VDR: [Retrieval-based Disentangled Representation Learning with Natural Language Supervision](https://openreview.net/pdf?id=ZlQRiFmq7Y) has been accepted as a spotlight at ICLR2024.